awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 + Users from member accounts can generate sample findings\.

++ Users from member accounts CANNOT archive findings either in their own accounts or in their master's account, or in other member accounts\.

-+ Users from member accounts can upload and further manage trusted IP lists and threat lists in their own account\.
++ Users from member accounts CANNOT upload and further manage trusted IP lists and threat lists\.

+  Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
+In other words, in member accounts GuardDuty does not generate findings based on activity that involves IP addresses from the master's trusted IP lists and generates findings based on activity that involves known malicious IP addresses from the master's threat lists\.
 **Note**
-Trusted IP lists and threat lists that are uploaded by the master account are NOT imposed on GuardDuty functionality in its member accounts\.
-In other words, in member accounts GuardDuty still generates findings based on activity that involves IP addresses from the master's trusted IP lists and does not generate findings based on activity that involves known malicious IP addresses from the master's threat lists\.
+When a GuardDuty account becomes a GuardDuty member account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are disabled\.
+If a GuardDuty member account disassociates from its GuardDuty master account, all of its trusted IP lists and threat lists \(uploaded prior to becoming a GuardDuty member account\) are re\-enabled\.
+Once no longer a GuardDuty member account, this account's users can upload and further manage trusted IP lists and threat lists in this account\.

 + Users from member accounts can suspend GuardDuty for their own account, but not for the master account or other member accounts\.